preethumohanankk/preethumohanankk.github.io/_posts/2025-06-15-ai-in-physiotherapy.md

 This comprehensive overview examines how AI technologies are being applied across three major domains of physiotherapy – **musculoskeletal, neurological, and sports** – highlighting recent examples from the past 2–3 years.
 We discuss the clinical benefits of AI in assessment, diagnosis, rehabilitation planning, remote monitoring, and patient education, as well as the limitations and challenges that must be addressed.

+Importantly, we also consider ethical and regulatory frameworks and emphasize the continued, irreplaceable role of human clinicians in an AI-augmented physiotherapy landscape.
 The goal is to provide physiotherapy students and clinicians with an up-to-date, academic-style understanding of AI's role in their field, grounded in current evidence and real-world developments.

 ## Overview of AI Technologies in Physiotherapy